webdevholland/100-days-of-code/log.md

 *

 **Thoughts:**
-* Hard for me to find time to consistently watch new video from JS course everyday even if video is only 10-15 minutes long.
+* Hard for me to consistently watch new video from JS course everyday even if video is only 10-15 minutes long.
 * Time already spent trying to recreate code examples in CodePen (with comments!), updating this log.md and finally Tweeting about my progress.
 * Maybe I'm spending too much time documenting?
 Isn't thorough documentation part of a programmer's job?
 In blog article by Andy Lester called "10 Things You Should Have Learned With Your Software Engineering Degree—or at Coding Boot Camp—but Probably Didn’t", #6 was "Clear and effective written communication" (see Links for the day).
-* Will continue to watch new videos from JS course straight through, without pausing, while writing some quick notes in my little journal (which I later refer to when updating my log.md).
+* Will continue to watch JS course videos straight through, without pausing, while writing some quick notes in my little journal (which is later referred to when updating log.md).

 **Links:**
 * Udemy course:  [Learn JavaScript: Full-Stack from Scratch](http://bit.ly/SchiffJSUdemy)